HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

     **Raises:**
       - Http404: If the segment file does not exist.

 ## WatchlistViewSet

 ### def get_queryset(self):
+Returns a queryset of Watchlist objects for the authenticated user.
+Filters the Watchlist objects to only include entries belonging to the currently authenticated user.
    **Returns**
     - A queryset of WatchlistEntry objects that belong to the authenticated user's watchlist.